H0rkaa/Replay-Mod/README.md

 ##  Installation

-1. Clone or download this repository into your Minetest `mods/` folder.
+1. Clone or download this repository into your Luanti `mods/` folder.
+2. Put the mod as a confidence mod in the advanced settings of Luanti.
-2. Enable the mod in your world settings.
+3. Enable the mod in your world settings.
-3. Use the in-game commands to manage recordings and replays.
+4. Use the in-game commands to manage recordings and replays.

 ---